lara-martin/interactive-fiction-class/homeworks/planning/sabre.md

 5. Add an example problem file as an attachment in the prompt (as shown in image).
 ![Attach the planning problem to your prompt.](attach-copilot.png)
 6. Write your prompt.
-7. Save the file and [run it through Sabre]({{page.materials[2].url}}).
+7. Save the file and [run it through Sabre]({{page.materials[0].url}}).
-8. Iterate until Sabre can run through your problem.
-It doesn't have to find a solution (it can spit out ``No solution exists.''), but it does have to have no errors when run.
+8. If it is close, count the number of edits you need to make to get it to run.
+If it's pretty far off from what you wanted, generate it again.

+In order to get the full 5 points, you need:
+* Sabre to be able to find a solution in the generated problem.
+* To provide the list of changes you made to get it to work.

 ## What to submit